What Can You Do To Help?

 - Seventh Day Adventists.
 The Hope of Survivors.
 Brochures for victims and congregations.
 Workshops, training videos available.
 Scripture-based resource.

 - Christian Life Commission of the Baptist General Convention of Texas.
 "The Forbidden Zone: The Nature and Prevalence of Clergy Sexual Abuse."
 Christian Ethics Today.
-Issue 030. vol 6 n.
-5 (Oct 2000).
+Issue 030.
+Vol 6, No. 5 (October 2000).
 (Note: you will need to search "how to use Christian Ethics Today" for Issue 30)

 - Jane Lampman.
 "A Wider Circle of Clergy Abuse: As US Bishops Meet, Attention is Drawn to Female Victims of Priests."
 Christian Science Monitor (June 14, 2002).

-- Professor Ann-Janine Morey.
+- Professor Ann-Janine Morey, Vice Provost for Cross Disciplinary Studies, James Madison University.
 "Blaming Women for the Sexually Abusive Male Pastor."
 The Christian Century.
-(Oct 5, 1988).
+(October 5, 1988).

 - IT'S NEVER OK: A Handbook for Victims and Victim Advocates on Sexual Exploitation by Counselors and Therapists.
 (2001 ed) Minnesota Coalition Against Sexual Assault and the Minnesota Department of Health.